 Monday-Friday7:30 a.m.-5:30 p.m.

-Jefferson County wants to help our residents recover from the 2013 flood and minimize and prevent damage from future floods.
+This information contained on this page now is for ongoing assistance for our residents recovering from the 2013 flood and minimize and prevent damage from future floods.
+Some of this information may now abe outdated.
 We have staff resources available to discuss rebuilding, prevention, permit requirements and floodplain issues.
-See our categories of information below or contact Kate Newman, Deputy County Administrator and Recovery Coordinator, with any questions at 303-271-8500 or firstname.lastname@example.org.
+See our categories of information below.

 To see some of our most frequently asked questions, see our Frequently Asked Questions on Rebuilding After the Flood page >>